 Faculty Spotlight: UDC Homeland Security Program

-Angelyn Flowers, J.D., Ph.D., Program Director, is a computational social scientist, Her recent publications on cybersecurity have appeared in IEEE journals and in the Journal of Homeland Security and Emergency Management, with book chapters in publications as diverse as privacy and digital devices, to homeland security and emergency management.
+Angelyn Flowers, J.D., Ph.D., Program Director, is a computational social scientist.
+Her recent publications on cybersecurity have appeared in IEEE journals, the Journal of Homeland Security and Emergency Management and in book chpaters as diverse as privacy and digital devices, to homeland security and emergency management.
 She has previously served on the Academic Advisory Board for Weapons of Mass Destruction and Terrorism for McGraw-Hill Publishing Company’s Contemporary Learning Series and as the project director for the National Legal Preparedness Training Program.
 She is admitted to practice law before several Courts in the United States, including the United States Supreme Court.
 Research interests include cybersecurity, multi-agent modeling, complex systems analysis, and critical infrastructure protection.

 Andrea Adams, PhD, JD, MBA is an emerging “ethicist” with over 25 years business/legal experience with 10 of those years in senior management roles, and several years as a practicing attorney in the labor and employment arena.
 In her current Executive Coaching practice, she focuses on leadership integrity and values.
 She works closely with other major coaching firms, and has membership in several prominent coaching associations.